BCedano/project/readme.md

-## Banking App Project
+## Bank's Portal
-A project part of the school requirement build from a given boilerplate files
+A project that builds a banking system to execute basic banking procedures.